MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 Q: Is it possible to see a confidence score of a multipage table?
 A: Yes

+Q: Can i see the confidence score of a table with column type text, Number, Date and Checkbox?
+A: Yes, you can see the confidence score of these text data type

 Q: Is it possible to see a confidence score for rows in a table?
 A: We do not provide this information